aminya/VarStructs.jl/README.md

     number::Int64
 end
 ```
+You can redeclare the struct later, but in redeclaration you will not get type checking based on the previous declaration.

 ## Call Syntax
 In this syntax, you **should** provide the initial values for the fields.
 Providing type for the fields are optional (if not provided, it is considered as `Any`).